THE LAST DROP 1950 COGNAC

-We found these casks in a tiny distillery lost in the woods near Cognac.
-They lay where they had been put soon after the wine was distilled in an old-fashioned, wood-fired copper still.
-After sixty years, most had evaporated; but what remained was sublime.
+We found these casks in a tiny distillery deep in the woods of Cognac.
+For over half a century, they lay where they had been rested after the original distillation in an old-fashioned, wood-fired copper still.
+Much of the liquid had evaporated during the sixty years of ageing; what remained, enough for just 478 bottles, was sublime.

 Elegance, a lightness of touch.
 Not overdone in any way.
 Dry with maturity.
 Totally in harmony.
 Very refined.

 The aromas lead you happily into the first taste.
-The follow-through is like entering a beautiful garden.
-All sorts of tastes play on the tongue.
-The there is a soft explosion as though the sun had just burst through.
-There is a steely backbone.
+The follow-through is like entering a beautiful garden: all sorts of flavours play on the tongue.
+There is then a soft explosion as though the sun had just burst through, supported by a steely backbone.
 All is lit up.
 Then after a few minutes, the sun withdraws gently leaving a wonderful warm, seductive feeling.

 The taste remains.
 There is a refreshing cleanness that can only come with the highest quality and the optimum age.
 I was constantly reminded of the classic vintages of Bordeaux at the highest level.
-Lafite, not Latour ,springs immediately to mind.
+Lafite springs immediately to mind.
 Not a bad benchmark…